blongden73/macrame/_posts/2020-06-01-martin-laksman-•-illustrator.md

     ![Martin Laksman](/assets/img/uploads/laksman.jpg)

-    > "Helping the club of his heart, to conquer the world again"
+    > Helping the club of his heart, to conquer the world again

     >